 - Keyword and topic extraction

-How to Use Sprig AI for User Research: Spring is a micro-survey product that can ask your users for feedback in-app.
-The product uses AI to analyze responses to your surveys,, also detecting sentiments, emotions, and keywords.
+How to use Sprig for user research: Spring is a micro-survey product that can ask your users for feedback in-app.
+The product uses AI to analyze responses to your surveys and detect sentiments, emotions, and keywords.

 Pricing: Start for Free!
 Paid plans from $175 / month